StreamingFlow/d4py/README.md

 You will also need the following installed on your system:

 - If using the MPI mapping, please install [mpi4py](http://mpi4py.scipy.org/)
-- If using the Redis mapping, please install [redis](https://redis.io/download/)

 ## Installation